grpc/grpc-swift/README.md

 #### CocoaPods

-gRPC Swift is currently available [from CocoaPods](https://cocoapods.org/pods/gRPC-Swift).
+gRPC Swift is currently available [from CocoaPods][pod-new].
 To integrate, add the following line to your `Podfile`:

 ```ruby
     pod 'gRPC-Swift', '1.0.0-alpha.12'
 ```